ivangfr/springboot-aws-localstack-opensearch-s3-secretsmanager/README.md

 - ### Build Docker image

-  In a terminal and, inside `springboot-aws-localstack` root folder, run the following script
+  In a terminal and, inside `springboot-aws-localstack-opensearch-s3-secretsmanager` root folder, run the following script
   ```
   ./docker-build.sh
   ```